-Smart chargers are available at many automotive stores or a battery retailer.
+Smart chargers are available at many automotive stores or battery retailers.
 A word of caution on leaving a trickle or similar manual charger connected to a liquid filled battery for a long time; it will eventually overcharge the battery, "boiling" it dry in the process.
 It is better to use a charger equipped with an automatic set back of the charge voltage.
-Slow charging over a long time period is better than to ram a charge into it as fast as possible.
+Slow charging over a long time is better than to ram a charge into it as fast as possible.
 A high charge current over extended time will also heat a battery which may warp the plates.
-The following at-rest voltages apply to most liquid filled batteries.
+The following at-rest voltages apply to most batteries types.
 Expect the voltage readings to be .2 to 1 volts higher on a gel type battery.

-NOTE - Whether you use a sophisticated battery monitor or a hydrometer to check the state of your battery, knowing when to check battery voltage is important.
-Battery voltage is probably the closest equivalent of a gauge to measure the charge level of your battery.
+NOTE - Whether you use a sophisticated battery monitor or a hydrometer to check the state of your liquid filled battery, knowing when to check battery voltage is important.
+Battery voltage is probably the closest equivalent of a gauge to measure the charge level.
 The at-rest voltage is the most accurate reading to take.
-This can be accomplished by removing the charger or taking the reading in the morning before the sun has a chance to illuminate the solar panel.
+This can be accomplished by removing the charger or taking the reading in the morning before the sun illuminates the solar panel.
 In general the battery voltage must be measured after the charge voltage has been removed for an hour or two and with no load current.
 (Don't want to get up that early?
 Cover the panel with a towel).
 The voltages shown above are open circuit readings and correlate to the battery' state of charge.
 Measure with a digital voltmeter as the scale on most "cheapy" analogue meters cannot accurately show 1/10 VDC.
 Print this chart and stick it close to your boat battery as you will never remember these voltages at the time of a trouble.